Linuxfabrik/lfops/roles/apache_httpd/README.md

 `apache_httpd__skip_document_root_chown`

-* Set to true to skip the `chown -R apache:apache` of the document root.
+* Set to true to skip handing the content of the document root to the web server user.
+The document root directory itself keeps the owner the httpd package gives it, since the package's tmpfiles rule resets it on every boot anyway.
 * Type: Bool.
 * Default: `false`